-During the Egyptian times, there were a number of birds, fishes, and animals, all forming a part of the Egyptian Wildlife.
+During the Egyptian times, there were a number of birds, fishes and animals, all forming a part of the wildlife.

 Birds

-Along the river Nile, a lot of birds have been found which include the kite, crane, pigeon, owl, vultures, goose, etc. There has been some evidence that also proves the existence of chicken.
+Along the river Nile, a lot of birds have been found which include the kite, crane, pigeon, owl, vultures, goose, etc. There have been some evidences that also prove the existence of chicken.
 It was thought that the hawk was like the guardian bird.
 It was like the ruler among all the other species.
 There was almost a sacred bird, named Thoth in the earlier times.
 These birds are extinct now.

-There is evidence of vultures.
+There are evidences of vultures.
 They have been spotted on the temple ceiling and they depict kingship and protection.

 Fish